Japan Hastes New Entry System (JESTA) for 71 Visa-Free Countries

 Frequently Asked Questions (FAQs)

-Q1: Is JESTA mandatory for all visa-free travelers?
+Q1: Is JESTA mandatory for all visa-free travellers?

 Yes.
-Although you may have already traveled to Japan before, this new system accommodates all of the eligible countries.
+Although you may have already travelled to Japan before, this new system accommodates all eligible countries.
 None excluded.

 Q2: How long is the approval valid for?